Cereal Milk Ice Cream

 Two weeks when stored in an airtight container in the freezer.

 I love homemade ice cream.
-During the holidays I make eggnog ice cream using my ice cream making and when I want ice cream without the guilt I make peanut butter banana “nice” cream.
+During the holidays I make eggnog ice cream using my ice cream maker and when I want ice cream without the guilt I make peanut butter banana “nice” cream.
 For those of you who don’t have an ice cream maker, I suggest my no churn chocolate ice cream.
 Any leftover ice cream goes into homemade ice cream sandwiches!